ANALYSIS OF AXLE OVERLOADING OFFENSE

 We were asked to analyze one axle overload offense and propose options to prevent similar situations in future.
 We applied TruckLoader, breaking the task into the following stages:

-- Determine the possibility of reloading additional pallets into the truck.
+3. Determine the possibility of reloading additional pallets into the lorry.

 Initial data for analysis:

-Taking the data on the vehicle from TruckLoader database, we modelled axle loads and compared them with the measurements obtained in the weighing act to replicate the allocation of cargo during that transportation.
+Taking the data on the vehicle from the TruckLoader database, we modeled axle loads.
+We then compared them with the measurements obtained whilst weighing to replicate the cargo allocation during that transportation.
 The data perfectly coincided with the recorded overload on the second axle.

 As we can see, a solution for 30 pallets was found even for reduced axial limits.
 Thus, you can carry an order that is heavier than the original without fines.